martinrsturm/ExerciseGenerator/README.md

 # ExerciseGenerator
-This is program generates exercise sheets for math.
+This program generates exercise sheets for math using LaTeX.